git/git.github.io/rev_news/drafts/edition-107.md

   by Coluzzi Andrea on his blog (and also [on DEV\.to](https://dev.to/coluzziandrea/i-taught-git-to-high-school-students-3a16)).
 + [How Framer Manages Their Codebase with Tower](https://www.git-tower.com/blog/how-framer-uses-tower/) by Bruno Brito on Tower’s blog.
-+ Julia Evans continues her series articles about Git with [Do we think of git commits as diffs, snapshots, and/or histories?](https://jvns.ca/blog/2024/01/05/do-we-think-of-git-commits-as-diffs--snapshots--or-histories/) and [Inside .git](https://jvns.ca/blog/2024/01/26/inside-git/) (the latter both as comic and a text version).
++ Julia Evans continues her series of articles about Git with [Do we think of git commits as diffs, snapshots, and/or histories?](https://jvns.ca/blog/2024/01/05/do-we-think-of-git-commits-as-diffs--snapshots--or-histories/) and [Inside .git](https://jvns.ca/blog/2024/01/26/inside-git/) (the latter in both a comic and a text version).
 + [Minimal contents of a .git folder](https://manuel-strehl.de/minimal_git_folder) by Manuel Strehl on A Peculiar Zoo of Thoughts blog.
 + [Git Config Settings I Always Recommend](https://dev.to/bpugh/git-config-settings-i-always-recommend-11fa)